Otto Berman: Death

 On October 23, 1935, Berman was having a meeting at the Palace Chophouse tavern in Newark, New Jersey, with Schultz and gunmen Abe Landau and Bernard "Lulu" Rosenkrantz when assassins hired by Lucky Luciano burst into the room.
 Berman was hit by several bullets as well as buckshot from a 12-gauge shotgun.
 He was the first of the four men to die, at 2:20 the next morning.

 A photo of his bullet-riddled body appeared alongside a photo of Schultz undergoing surgery in the next morning's newspaper, under the headline, "Schultz, Five Pals Shot".
 In fact, only four others were shot: Berman, Landau, Rosenkrantz, and Marty Krompier, one of Schultz's lieutenants.
 The accompanying article claimed that Berman was a gunman for Schultz.
 An angry Damon Runyon quickly submitted an editorial to the newspaper, defending Berman.

 Berman is buried next to his parents in Mount Carmel Cemetery in Glendale, Queens.

 In popular culture

 In the novel Billy Bathgate, Berman appears as the mentor to the main character.

 Berman is played by Allen Garfield in The Cotton Club and by Steven Hill in Billy Bathgate.

+In the second episode of the third season of The Wire, a police officer calls another officer "Abbadabba Berman" as a joke.